Chai Liyuan

 Chai Liyuan (柴立元 (Chái Lìyuán); born September 29, 1966) is a Chinese engineer specializing in metallurgical environmental engineering.
 He is an academician of the Chinese Academy of Engineering (CAE) and currently serving as dean of School of Metallurgy and Environment, Central South University and director of Chinese National Engineering Research Center for Control & Treatment of Heavy Metal Pollution (CNERC-CTHMP).

 Biography

 Chai was born in Suqiao Township of Wannian County, Jiangxi, on September 29, 1966.
 He is the youngest of seven children.
 His father died when he was 10.
 He and his siblings were raised by their bachelor mother.
 He secondary studied at Qingyun High School (青云中学).
-In 1985 he was accepted to Central South University, majoring in non-ferrous metal, where he obtained his doctor's degree in 1997.
+In 1985, he was accepted to Central South University, majoring in non-ferrous metal, where he obtained his doctor's degree in 1997.
 He did his postgraduate work under the supervision of Zhong Haiyun (钟海云).
 In 1996 he pursued advanced studies at Nagoya University in Japan.
 He returned to China in 1999 and established environmental engineering discipline at Central South University.
 In June 2014 he was promoted to dean of its School of Metallurgy and Environment.

-In 2017 he became a delegate to the 19th National Congress of the Communist Party of China.
+In 2017 he became a delegate to the 19th National Congress of the Chinese Communist Party.